-Pupils' behaviour outside of the school, for example school trips and journeys travelling to and from school, away school sports fixtures, residentials or during Work Experience is subject to the Behaviour for Learning Policy.
+Students' behaviour outside of the school, for example school trips and journeys travelling to and from school, away school sports fixtures, residentials or during Work Experience is subject to the Behaviour for Learning Policy.
 Inappropriate behaviour in these circumstances will be dealt with as if the incident had taken place in school.

-For behaviour outside of school, that is not school business related, the policy will still have an effect if there is a clear link between that behaviour and maintaining good behaviour and discipline among the pupil body as a whole or where the behaviour may bring the school into disrepute.
-If the pupils' behaviour is in the immediate vicinity of the school or on a journey to or from school and breaches this policy then sanctions will be issued in line with the policy.
-This is also included in the criteria for suspension and permanent exclusion.
-It should be stressed that incidents of cyber bullying or other online behaviours that clearly impact on the welfare and safety of pupils and staff do come under the remit of 'behaviour outside school'.
+For behaviour outside of school, that is not school business related, the policy will still have an effect if there is a clear link between that behaviour and maintaining good behaviour and discipline among the student body as a whole or where the behaviour may bring the school into disrepute.
+If the students' behaviour is in the immediate vicinity of the school or on a journey to or from school is poor and meets the school criteria for suspension than the Headteacher may decide to suspend.
+This is also included in the criteria for permanent exclusion.
+It should be stressed that incidents of cyber bullying or other online behaviours that clearly impact on the welfare and safety of students and staff do come under the remit of 'behaviour outside school'.